Prior to China’s invasion in 1950, Tibet maintained a unique culture, religion and language for centuries.

 Language and education

-Primary and secondary education is taught predominantly in Mandarin, with Tibetan as a second language.
+Although the written form of Tibetan is taught in some schools, primary and secondary education is taught predominantly in Mandarin, with Tibetan as a second language.
 Entrance exams to universities are in Chinese.
-As a result, some young Tibetans are no longer literate in Tibetan.
+As a result, some young Tibetans are not literate in Tibetan.
+Many Tibetans have deep anxieties about the fate of the Tibetan script and of spoken Tibetan, but their efforts to promote the language through education are heavily repressed by the state.